iluvjava/Maths/Notebook 2.0 obsidian/Linear Convergence From PL Condition.md

 3. $\mathbf 0 \in \partial f(x^*)$, so $x_*$ is a stationary point. $\partial f$ is the Limiting subgradient.

 Suppose that the method gradient descent generates for all $x_0$, $x_{k + 1} = x_k - L^{-1} \nabla f(x_k)$.
+The following claims show the convergence to a stationary point of the gradient descent algorithm and PPM under the assumption.

 #### **Claim | Linear convergence to stationary point**

 **Proof**

 #### **Claim | Convergence rate of proximal point method**

 **Proof**

+**Remarks**